 The average daily balance method may also be used to calculate the interest that you will earn on an interest-bearing deposit account.

-- The ADB method is an accounting method commonly used by credit card issuers to calculate financing charges applied outstanding balances due on a credit card.
+The ADB method is an accounting method commonly used by credit card issuers to calculate financing charges applied on outstanding balances due on a credit card.